Hundreds detained as Russians demand Alexei Navalny's release | DW | 31.01.2021

 Thousands of people turned out in cities across Russia on Sunday to demand the release of detained opposition leader Alexei Navalny.

-Police have arrested more than 500 demonstrators so far, according to monitoring group OVD-Info.
+Police have, so far, arrested more than 500 demonstrators, according to monitoring group OVD-Info.
+Reuters reported that 100 people were detained in Moscow alone.

-In the capital, Moscow, police closed off Lubyanka square near the Kremlin where protesters had planned to gather at midday local time (0900 UTC/GMT).
+Police closed off the capital's Lubyanka square near the Kremlin where protesters had planned to gather at midday local time (0900 UTC/GMT).
 Instead, organizers urged demonstrators to gather at another central square.

 DW's Moscow correspondent Emily Sherwin says authorities have gone to great lengths to prevent the protests from taking place: "They've blocked off a huge section of the capital ... blocked roads, redirected buses, seven metro stations are closed," she said.